verilylifesciences/medtimeline/README.md

 After you've put in your configuration, run the following command:

-`ng serve --port <the port you've configured in your FHIR server and in fhir_config.js for redirect> --configuration=dev_http`
+`ng serve --port <the port you've configured in your FHIR server and in fhir_config.js for redirect> --configuration dev_http`

 This will serve the page at `localhost:<specified port number`.